balderdashy/waterline-docs/models/models.md

 });
 ```

-## Using an Existing Database
+## Using an existing database

 There might be times when you want to use an existing database in your models.

+It is **extremely important** to set the `migrate` property to `safe` in your models when working with existing databases.
+If you do not to this, you will very likely **lose data** and do other terrible things as it tries to automatically adjust the schema.

 In this example, the WB Company has prefixed all of their fields with `wb_`.
 You'll notice that you can use the `tableName` attribute, but also `columnName` in the `attributes` object.
-Additionally, we will set `migrate: 'safe'` so that Waterline doesn't attempt to add/remove fields or otherwise automatically restructure the existing database.

 ```javascript
 var Widget = Waterline.Collection.extend({